ultimate271/notes/tolkien/ringsofpower.md

 since been seen in Middle-earth, and none greater has been mustered since the host of the Valar went against Thangorodrim.

+### Of the composistions of the armies in that fight
 From Imladris they crossed the Misty Mountains by many passes and marched down the River Anduin, and so came at last upon the host of Sauron on Dagorlad, the Battle Plain, which lies before the gate of the Black Land.
 All living things